 Novel Outline Settings

 The Setting is, of course, the place where things are happening.
-If you are writing a fantasy, science fiction, or other types of speculative fiction, your setting might need to be created from scratch.
-If you use our world as we know it, you may have to just hint at the place.
+If you are writing fantasy, science fiction, or other speculative fiction types, your setting might need to be created from scratch.
+If you use our world as we know it, you may have to hint at the place.
 For example, an apartment in the center of Paris is pretty obvious.
 In any case, the Setting tab allows you to define multiple locations for your action.

-To define the setting go from big to small.
-First, define your Conceivable Universe, then go down to Visible Universe, Tangible World, and then actual Physical Locations.
-Again, this might need more work for complex fantasy or science fiction worlds, while for Earth-based stories, it will be a lot simpler.
+To define the setting, go from big to small.
+First, define your Conceivable Universe, then go down to Visible Universe, Tangible World, and actual Physical Locations.
+Again, this might need more work for complex fantasy or science fiction worlds, while it will be a lot simpler for Earth-based stories.

 Just make sure you duplicate the Location Worksheet to capture as many locations as needed.